 I am writing to confirm that the Monkees tour has been cancelled for reasons that I cannot discuss at this time.
 I can only say that it has to do with business matters.
 I sincerely regret that it is not possible to continue this wonderful tour.
 I especially regret the inconvenience to those of you whose plans have been disrupted.
 Thank you for all your love and support.
 I hope to see you on the road sometime.

-Davy's Facebook simply stated:
+Davy's Facebook simply stated the following:

 After having contacted a representative of Davy Jones, it has been determined that the remainder of The Monkees 2011 tour HAS BEEN CANCELLED.
 No reason has been given at this time.
 When more information becomes available, it will be posted....